ForJessicaSake/Health-Web-Application/README.md

 These are the duties that are shared for the participants for this project.
 If you are paired with someone else please reach out to them to work on the project and complete before the deadline.

-The Navigation- Chizoba
+- The Navigation- Chizoba Udechukwu

-The Homepage - Falomo Sharon & Sharon Yakubu
+- The Homepage - Falomo Sharon & Sharon Yakubu

-About Page - Ifeoma Okafor & Elizabeth Okosun
+- About Page - Ifeoma Okafor & Elizabeth Okosun

-Condition Page - Juliet Nnaji & Hikmot Okunola
+- Condition Page - Juliet Nnaji & Hikmot Okunola

-Service Page - Jessica Joseph & Juliet Ofoegbu
+- Service Page - Jessica Joseph & Juliet Ofoegbu

-Contact Page - Valentina Buoro
+- Contact Page - Valentina Buoro

-Footer - Nancy Olatunji
+- Footer - Nancy Olatunji

+## Note !!

+- Please endevour to make a *git pull* everyday before you work just incase anyone's code has not been merged
+- create a branch and push to your branch

 <!-- THE PRODUCT LINK -->